Skip to main content

 Photo:

 Taking in the wonder of art is a treasure — especially when it also evokes a spirit of community.
 Luckily, we are no strangers to that sentiment here in South Puget Sound.
-With the Tacoma Light Trail, running Dec.
-31, 2022, to Jan.
-19, 2023, Tacoma steps up to the plate to keep that spirit alive.
+The Tacoma Light Trail, running Dec.
+31, 2024, to Jan.
+12, 2025, steps up to the plate to keep that spirit alive.

-The light trail, back for its third year, aims to uplift and unify our community during this dark season.
-The trail features over 40 locations of lighted art in downtown Tacoma buildings.
-Highlights this year include a nebula of sparkling lights, a glowing castle, an illuminated ballroom and giant sea dragons.
+The light trail aims to uplift and unify our community during this dark season.
+The trail features 50 stunning lighted art displays in downtown Tacoma buildings, as well as in the Hilltop neighborhood and South Tacoma Way.

 An impressive degree of collaboration and creativity among Tacoma businesses and artists was required to pull off this urban art event.
 Installations vary from large elaborate paper projects to more subtle light enhancements, positioned to light up a building’s doorway or an architectural feature.

-One of my family’s favorites last year was the realistic paper-lantern hops hanging from the ceiling of Camp Colvos Brewing & Pizza.
+One of my family’s favorites in a previous year was the realistic paper-lantern hops hanging from the ceiling of Camp Colvos Brewing & Pizza.
 Inside, we got lost in the detail of the craftwork and the rhythmic changing of lights, featuring hues of green.
-Outside, via the website, we listened to accompanying local jazz artist Kareem Kandi as we made our way to the next location.

 You can follow the trail by foot, bike, car or public transportation.
 On our stroll, my kids were playfully running ahead, using their phones to find the next stop.